CSSSA Webinar Series

 - 6 October 2021: CSSSA presents A roundtable discussion about the status and future of Agent-Based Modeling

 - August 2021: Dr. Rebecca Law presents “State Antifragility: an Agent-Based Modeling Approach to Understanding State Behavior.”

 - June 2021: Dr. D. Cale Reeves presents “Generating Policy Insight: A Computational Social Science Approach to Policy Analysis.”

-Computational social science (CSS) is the science that investigates social phenomena through the medium of computing and related advanced information processing technologies.
-The Computational Social Science Society of the Americas (CSSSA) is a professional society that aims to promote the field of computational social science in all its areas, including basic and applied orientations, by holding conferences and workshops, promoting standards of scientific excellence in research, teaching, and service, and by advancing the role of CSS in contemporary society.
+Computational Social Science (CSS) is the science that investigates social and behavioral dynamics through social simulation, social network analysis, and social media analysis.
+The Computational Social Science Society of the Americas (CSSSA) is a professional society that aims to advance the field of computational social science in all its areas, including basic and applied orientations, by holding conferences and workshops, promoting standards of scientific excellence in research, teaching, and publishing research findings and results.

 CSSSA has the goals of:

 1) Improve the scientific credibility of computational social science.